Jannatara-Mukti/health-care-website/README.md

 # DOC_CITY (Welcome to Our DOC_CITY)

-This project is bootstrapped with [Create React App](https://doccity-47e1d.web.app/).
+This project is bootstrapped with [Hello, DOC_CITY](https://doccity-47e1d.web.app/).

 We at Doc_City, the greatest hospital in history, welcome you to visit us.
 With a warm heart, Our Specialists are ready to ovation you.
 We are ensuring that you can get the best treatment from here.
 This Website of Doc_city is authorized by its chairman board.
 You can give a virtual visit to Doc_City through this website.